 So here is my 10-part series describing to you those things of Annapurna that a non-trekker like me remembers from her senses.
 All through to the Base Camp, all through the monsoon, and back down again.

-The day dawned free from rain, so I went for a walk around the base camp before breakfast.
-The rising sun shone gently over the alpine plateau of Annapurna, waking its green summer colour.
-The...
+The day dawned free from rain, so I went for a walk around the base camp again before breakfast.
+The rising sun shone gently over the alpine plateau of Annapurna,...